Vacation time

-Newly hired employees will receive PTO days on a prorated basis.
-You may not “carry over” unused PTO from one year to the next, so make sure to use your days.
-Let us know ahead of time of your PTO needs via BambooHR.
+You may not “carry over” unused vacation time from one year of employment to the next, so make sure to use your days.
+Let us know ahead of time of your vacation needs via Bamboo.
 We’ll make every reasonable effort to accommodate you and approve your request.
+Unused vacation does not roll over to the next year of employment – so use it!

-We don’t track the occasional sick or mental health day.
+We don’t limit employees on the occasional sick or mental health day.
 Just please keep in mind that your team counts on you and getting you back as fast as possible is important to all of us.
 We do reserve the right to request a note from your doctor in cases of frequent absences.
 In the instance of prolonged absence, please see our Short-Term Disability program.

 Holidays